parsodyl/convertx/README.md

 dependencies:
   dartx: ^0.1.1
 ```
-Then import this, so you can use the extensions:
+Then import the following, so you can use the extensions:

 ```dart
 import 'package:convertx/convertx.dart';